siobhanlgorman/Sourdough-Bakes/README.md

 # Introduction

-This is a website for a fictional new bakery in Ennis, Co.
+This is a website for Sourdough Bakes, a fictional new bakery in Ennis, Co.
 Clare which specialises in baked goods made with sourdough leaven, using organic ingredients with no artificial additives.
 There are two ranges available bread and sweet bakes.
 The purpose of the website is to establish an online presence for the bakery with the goal of increasing the customer base and providing information for customers.

 The website targets people who want to purchase authentic sourdough baked goods which use organic ingredients and are freshly baked and of high quality.
 The website showcases the products available to the user and provides the information necessary to make a purchase from the bakery.